Migz93/ha-local-photos/README.md

-# Google Photos Integration for Home Assistant
+# Local Photos Integration for Home Assistant

-> [!WARNING]
+> [!NOTE]
-> This integration will be deprecated on March 31, 2025 due to Google Photo API changes, [read more](https://github.com/Daanoz/ha-google-photos/issues/64).
+> This integration is a refactored version of the Google Photos integration, modified to work with local photos instead of the Google Photos API.

 [![GitHub Release][releases-shield]][releases]
 [![GitHub Activity][commits-shield]][commits]